These Are The Weirdest Productivity Hacks That Really Work

 Push Notifications For Downtime

 Sapho founder and CEO Fouad ElNaggar built himself an app that sends him a push notification for “pants” or “no pants” (read: gym shorts) to start his usual 13-hour workdays.
-As the company continues to grow–with staff ranks increasing to 75 and scoring $14 million in Series B funding this past April– EINaggar uses the app to save a little time each day by telling him he needs to button up to see clients or be comfortable to deal with interoffice issues.
+As the company continues to grow–with staff ranks increasing to 75 and scoring $14 million in Series B funding this past April– EINaggar and his entire staff use the app to save a little time each day by telling them when they need to button up to see clients or be comfortable to deal with interoffice issues.

 Blasting Heavy Metal